Applying for a residence permit for au pair workers (non-EU/EEA)

 - after entry: the foreigners authority in whose district you usually reside.

-The foreigners authorities in Hesse are the district councils and mayors of the independent cities and the cities belonging to the districts with more than 50,000 inhabitants.
+Foreigners authorities in Hesse are the district councils and mayors of the independent towns and towns belonging to districts with more than 50,000 inhabitants

 Tip: The Federal Foreign Office provides a list of the representations of the Federal Republic of Germany abroad on its website.